 Windows, external doors and joinery

 Repair category 1

-Notes I am advised by the Seller, windows were replaced approximately 10 years ago.
+Notes No significant defects evident.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.